T2Je/FYPhoto/README.md

 15. PhotoBrowser back callBack

 Fix:
 1. Speed of exporting video for trimming is slowly.
+TrimmerVC adds new init method of phasset ✅